 A Tried and Proven Process – Fleshed Out a Little More

 – Teacher models the discusses: What is happening (events), What is being said (dialogue) & What is being thought (internal dialogue) in each panel of the first page.

 – Include in the discussion how the purpose of this activity is to enable a deeper understanding of the play’s schema and the key overarching events.

-– Be sure to mention how completing this task will help them retaining a working knowledge of the play for future, more in depth, tasks.
+– Be sure to mention how completing this task will help them retain a working knowledge of the play for future, more in-depth, tasks.

 – Discuss the metacognition (learning about learning) of how when people simply copy word for word, the current thinking is the person’s ‘cognitive load’ is spent focusing on writing the words not understanding the meaning of the text.
 They are just ‘copying’ letters and are not interacting with the content, ideas or constructing deeper meaning.
 And how this is not effective learning in most cases.